-Due to VMs not having access to physical functions (PFs) on NICs attached to the VM Host, the configuration of VFs is skipped inside VMs.
+Due to VMs not having access to physical functions (PFs) on Ethernet adapters attached to the VM Host, the configuration of VFs is skipped inside VMs.
 As a result, VFs will be bound to the Linux "iavf" driver and show up as "netdevice" devices through the SR-IOV Network Device Plugin.

-Follow the steps listed in Table 19 (Check SR-IOV device plugin) to rebind VFs to the correct driver.
+Follow the steps listed in Table 15Error!
+Reference source not found.
+(Check SR-IOV device plugin) to rebind VFs to the correct driver.

-VMRA 22.05 introduces AF_XDP and CNDP support for SR-IOV Virtual Functions (VFs) using the Linux kernel iavf driver.
+VMRA 22.05 introduced AF_XDP and CNDP support for SR-IOV Virtual Functions (VFs) using the Linux kernel iavf driver.
 The iavf driver does not currently support XDP or AF_XDP zero-copy, so the kernel's generic eXpress Data Path (XDP) is used.
 This results in extra per-packet overhead due to allocation of SKBs and requires a copy to get the packet data from the kernel to the AF_XDP socket in user space.